 Director of Taylor Made Artist Services, Sam saw a niche market where she could put her ten years as an Executive Assistant at her local council to good use within the music industry, by applying her organisational and administrative skills to assist artists with the day-to-day running of their businesses.
-As well as The Academy, her clients include the CMAA, Fanny Lumsden, The Bushwackers, Montgomery Church and emerging artist, Rory Phillips.
+As well as The Academy, Sam’s clients include Fanny Lumsden, The Bushwackers, Shane Nicholson, Montgomery Church and emerging artist, Rory Phillips.
 She has volunteered her time and expertise to her local festival in various roles such as Chairperson, Entertainment Coordinator and Publicity Officer, since 2013.
 In 2021, Sam was announced as a finalist in the NSW Murray Riverina Business Awards, after taking out the Outstanding Business Leader Award at her local Tumut Region Business Awards, and was also named the Tumut Lions Club Citizen of the Year 2022.

 Rebecca Gracie – Publicity/Print Media

 The Country Journo opened its doors in 2016 in Tamworth, catering for the media needs of the country music industry.
 Since then, Rebecca has worked from Australia’s Country Music Capital writing bios and looking after the promotional and media needs of multiple artists.
-Rebecca has also worked for festivals including the Gympie Music Muster, Country on Keppel, Lighthouse Country and Live on the Lachlan and Country on Keppel in various roles.
+Rebecca has also worked for festivals including the Gympie Music Muster, Country on Keppel, Lighthouse Country and Live on the Lachlan in various roles.

-As a board member of the Country Music Association of Australia (CMAA), Rebecca is actively involved in the Golden Guitar Awards and CMAA Academy of Country Music where she manages all print media and promotion.
+Rebecca is a former board member of the Country Music Association of Australia (CMAA) and has been actively involved in the Golden Guitar Awards for many years.
+In her role as the Academy Publicist, she manages all print media and promotion for our courses.

-Vanessa Byrnes – Student Coordinator and Cultural Liaison (Yorta Yorta Nation)
+Vanessa Byrnes – Cultural Advisor (Yorta Yorta Nation) off campus

 As leader in Aboriginal Education and Performing Arts at St Mary of the Angels Secondary College Nathalia, Vanessa brings 20 years’ experience in mentoring and nurturing students.
 Vanessa has a comprehensive knowledge around OHS and Cultural Protocols to allow The Academy to be an inclusive safe environment for all students and staff.